 The Spittelau incinerator now ranks as one of Vienna’s most striking landmarks, with the huge golden ball on its chimney an integral part of the cityscape.
 But it’s when you get up close that Hundertwasser’s architecture reveals its true majesty.

-- The black and while variable tiling effect interspersed with coloured shapes
+- A black and while variable tiling effect interspersed with coloured shapes

 - The strong use of curves

 - Multicoloured columns and other familiar Hundertwasser motifs

 Pedestrian flyovers and access roads allow you to get excellent views of the façade.
 (Though not as good as the views the waste disposal truck drivers get: they even have their own Hundertwasser toilet facility, apparently.)

 Another curiosity is the large cap perched on the roof.

 The story goes that Hundertwasser left one construction meeting with the words “Ich hau den Hut drauf.”
 The phrase means “I give up” but the literal translation is something like, “I throw a hat on top of it.”